sherz-tyc/user-microservice/README.md

 problem but with no luck, I shall fix this once a solution has been found.

-## Building Docker image
-A Dockerfile is included in this Spring-Boot application for the pupose of building a Docker image.
-In order to perform such action, Docker must be installed on the machine.
-Please refer to the Docker website for instructions on installing Docker the right way.

 Thank you for taking an interest in this project.